 From 12 am Thursday 12 October 2023, radio and TV broadcasters are prohibited by the Broadcasting Services Act 1992 from showing any referendum advertisements ahead of the 2023 Referendum, to be held on Saturday 14 October 2023.
 The blackout lasts until the polls close at 6 pm that Saturday.

 The referendum advertising blackout applies to all licensed TV and radio broadcasters Australia, including:

 - community broadcasting licensees

 - providers of broadcasting services under class licences.

-The election advertising blackout only applies to broadcasters.
+The referendum advertising blackout only applies to broadcasters.
 It does not include online services and print media.

 See your state or territory electoral commission for information on: